cdapio/cdap/docs/courses/source/modules/m03_reactor_overview.rst

 - Have a basic understanding of Continuuity Reactor's architecture
 - Know the four basic functions of Continuuity Reactor
-- Know the eight elements of Continuuity Reactor and their functions
+- Know the main elements of Continuuity Reactor and their functions
 - Be able to describe the functions of each element

 ----